Division of Natural Sciences and Mathematics

 Courses in the department are designed to develop the student’s competence in those fundamental areas of classical and modern physics that have played an important role in the evolution of physics.
 Familiarity with the art of scientific experimentation is provided through laboratory work that complements the study of theoretical principles.
 Computation—the third mode of “doing physics”—is emphasized at all levels.

 The Physics Department prepares the major student in any career where problem-solving skills are required.
 Popular career options include graduate study in physics, industrial research, secondary school teaching, and professional careers in engineering and medicine.
-Most of our recent graduates have gone on to graduate studies in the physical sciences.
+Some of our recent graduates have gone on to graduate studies in the physical sciences.
 Others have chosen to work in government or industrial laboratories or used their computer skills in the private sector.

 Physics 100 and 110 are designed to serve the needs of students wishing to take a science course to meet distribution requirements.
 They do not assume any special mathematics or science preparation.